udevbe/jaccall/README.md

 //`int_p` becomes invalid once method ends
 ```

-Using Jaccall this translates to
+Using Jaccall `nref` this translates to
 ```Java
 //(Optional) Define a static import of the Pointer class to avoid prefixing all static method calls. import static com.github.zubnix.jaccall.Pointer.*